American Cancer Society Research Updates

 The American Cancer Society dedicates millions of dollars each year to studying how best to prevent and treat skin cancer, the most common type of cancer in the US.
 Basal and squamous cell skin cancers are very common but are also usually treatable.
 Melanoma is a less common but much more dangerous type of skin cancer that affects more than 76,000 people annually.

 Perhaps no cancer is more emotionally devastating than those that occur in children.
-In 2013, an estimated 11,630 children under the age of 15 are expected to be diagnosed with cancer.
 Some of the top scientists funded by the American Cancer Society are working to find the answers that will save more lives from pediatric cancer.

 At the core of our cancer prevention studies is a coordinated effort to change people’s health habits.
 We have strong evidence that an individual’s risk of developing cancer can be substantially reduced by healthy behavior: not using tobacco, participating in physical activity, eating healthy foods in moderation, and getting recommended cancer screening tests.